udacity/create-your-own-adventure/english/marshmallow.md

 You have the suspicion that you are being closely watched.

+You hear a small bird sound in the distance.

 When you look away, a marshmallow hand attempts to grab the lighter.

 The realization suddenly dawns upon you the marshmallow is self aware!